Right now only, you can buy the course for a 10% discount.

 Risk Management in Financial Institutions: a guide

-Banks failing and causing financial chaos have really put the spotlight on how important it is for banks to manage risks well.
+Banks failing and causing financial chaos have really put the spotlight on how important it is for banks to manage risk management well.
 When financial institutions handle money, taking too many risks means big losses that mess with local and worldwide economies.
-So, what’s bank risks management all about?
+So, what’s bank risk management all about?
 What does it involve, and what dangers does it deal with?
-Also, how can banks make their strategies work better?
+Also, how can banks make their enterprise risk management work better?
 We’ve got everything covered.

 What is It?

 Bank risk management means that an organisation figures out, checks, and takes action to eliminate (or at least reduce) the probability of problems.
-It is really important because financial institutions handle money for people.
+It is really important because investment management companies handle money for people.
 Usually, they split up the work: one team deals with fraud risks, making sure things are fine there, while another handles compliance issues, making sure everything sticks to the rules.

 The benefits are numerous: